GoogleChrome/web.dev/src/site/content/en/blog/houdini-how/index.md

 Now that you've played around with some Houdini samples, it's your turn to contribute your own!
 Houdini.how does not host any worklets itself, and instead showcases the work of the community.
-If you have a worklet or resource you would like to submit, check out the [github repo](https://github.com/una/houdini.how/blob/main/CONTRIBUTING.md) with contribution guidelines.
+If you have a worklet or resource you would like to submit, check out the [GitHub repo](https://github.com/una/houdini.how/blob/main/CONTRIBUTING.md) with contribution guidelines.
 We'd love to see what you come up with!